deanwampler/spark-scala-tutorial/tutorial/README.md

 import org.apache.spark.SparkContext._
 ```

-We use the Java default package for the compiled exercises, but you would normally organize your applications in packages, in the usual way.
-We start by importing a `FileUtil` class we use for "housekeeping".
+We use the Java default package for the compiled exercises, but you would normally include a `package ...` statement to organize your applications into packages, in the usual Java way.

+We import a `FileUtil` class that we'll use for "housekeeping".
 Then we use the same two `SparkContext` imports we discussed previously.
+This time, they aren't commented; we must specify these imports ourselves in Spark programs.

 > Even though most of the examples and exercises from now on will be compiled classes, you could still use the Spark Shell to try out most constructs.
-This is especially useful when debugging and experimenting!
+This is especially useful when experimenting and debugging!

 Here is the outline of the rest of the program, demonstrating a pattern we'll use throughout.

 ```
 object WordCount2 {
-  def main(args: Array[String]) = {
+  def main(args: Array[String]): Unit = {

     val sc = new SparkContext("local", "Word Count (2)")